HugoLorent/nand2tetris/README.md

 - `/09`: High-Level Language - Jack applications (basic calculator)
 - `/10`: Jack Analyzer - Lexical and syntax analysis (implemented in Rust)
 - `/11`: Jack Compiler - Complete Jack to VM code compiler (implemented in Rust)
-- `/12`: Operating System - OS implementation in Jack
+- `/12`: Operating System - Complete OS implementation in Jack

 ## Usage
 Each project folder contains the necessary implementation files along with test scripts provided by the course.
 To test implementations: